-- Assumes that the Project Sponsors will recruit and re-train all 6,000 currently active assisters, 10,000 non-active assisters, and 9,000 new Navigators that complete the assister training and certification process. - 1,000 Navigators will be compensated through a grants process to their Enrollment Entities. - Assumes an annual turnover among Assisters of 30% and a 10% withdrawal each year for Direct Benefit Assisters.
-Navigator network will decrease in year two as a result of lower recruitment. - Among those that receive training, an estimated 3,900 will not actually produce enrollments for a range of reasons. - Assumes that Navigators will account for 60% of total network because funding is available and that the Project Sponsors will recruit Direct Benefit Assisters less aggressively.
+- Assumes that the Project Sponsors will recruit and re-train all 6,000 currently active assisters, 10,000 non-active assisters, and 9,000 new Navigators that complete the assister training and certification process. - 1,000 Navigators will be compensated through a grants process to their Enrollment Entities. - Assumes an annual turnover among Assisters of 30% and a 10% withdrawal each year for non-compensated Certified Enrollment Assisters.
+Navigator network will decrease in year two as a result of lower recruitment. - Among those that receive training, an estimated 3,900 will not actually produce enrollments for a range of reasons. - Assumes that Navigators will account for 60% of total network because funding is available and that the Project Sponsors will recruit non-compensated Certified Enrollment Assisters less aggressively.